-Lion Aire Corp: The King of Queens, NY’s PTAC Market
+Lion Aire Corp: The King of New York’s PTAC Market

-With the above-mentioned information, you’ll have an easier time shopping for a PTAC unit for your Queens, NY property and choosing the right option for your specific needs.
+With the above-mentioned information, you’ll have an easier time shopping for a PTAC unit for your New York property and choosing the right option for your specific needs.
 If you’re looking for a reliable PTAC supplier, contact Lion Aire Corp!
 Our fully licensed and insured company has more than 50 years in the PTAC repair, maintenance and installation industry, we can assist you with all of your needs.
-From new units and installations to general maintenance and repairs, you can count on the team of experts at Lion Aire Corp to keep your Queens, NY property comfortable with our efficient, reliable, and affordable PTAC services.
+From new units and installations to general maintenance and repairs, you can count on the team of experts at Lion Aire Corp to keep your New York property comfortable with our efficient, reliable, and affordable PTAC services.

 To learn more or to schedule an appointment, please call 718-433-4360 at your earliest convenience.
 We look forward to working with you and maintaining your comfort.

 - Open a Queensboro Hill, NY map

 - Find the Queensboro Hill, NY United States Post Office